Philomena (film): Plot

-Philomena decides she wants to meet people who knew Michael and learn more about him from them.
-They visit a former colleague of Michael's and discover that Michael was gay and died of AIDS.
-They also visit his sister Mary, who was adopted at the same time from the convent, and learn that they were both emotionally and physically abused by their adoptive parents, and hear about his partner Pete Olsson.
+Philomena decides she wants to meet people who knew Michael to learn more about him from them.
+Visiting a former colleague of Michael's they discover that Michael was gay and died of AIDS.
+They also visit his 'sister' Mary, who was adopted at the same time from the convent, and learn that they were both emotionally and physically abused by their adoptive parents, and hear about Michael’s partner, Pete Olsson.

 After avoiding Martin's attempts to contact him, Pete agrees to talk to Philomena.
-He shows Philomena some videos of his life with Michael.
-To Martin and Philomena's surprise, they see footage of Michael, dated shortly before he died, at the Abbey where he was adopted, and Pete explains that, although he never told his family, Michael had privately wondered about his birth mother all his life, and had returned to Ireland in his final months to try to find her.
-Pete informs them that the nuns had told Michael that his mother had abandoned him and that they had lost contact with her.
+He shows her some videos of his life with Michael.
+To Martin and Philomena's surprise, they see footage of Michael, dated shortly before he died, at the Abbey where he was adopted, and Pete explains that, although he never told his family, Michael had privately wondered about his birth mother all his life, so had returned to Ireland in his final months to try to find her.
+Pete informs them that the nuns had told Michael that his mother had abandoned him and they had lost contact with her.
 He also reveals that, against his parents' wishes, he had Michael buried in the convent's cemetery.

-Philomena and Martin go to the convent to ask them where Michael's grave is.
-Despite Philomena's pleas, Martin angrily breaks into the private quarters and argues with an elderly nun, Sister Hildegarde McNulty, who worked at the convent when Anthony was forcibly adopted.
+Philomena and Martin return to the convent to ask where Michael's grave is.
+Despite Philomena's pleas, Martin angrily forces his way into the private quarters and argues with an elderly nun, Sister Hildegarde McNulty, who worked at the convent when Anthony was forcibly adopted.
 He accuses her of lying to Anthony and denying him the chance to finally reunite with Philomena, purely out of self-righteousness.
 Hildegarde is unrepentant, saying that losing her son was Philomena's penance for having sex out of wedlock.

 Martin demands an apology, telling her that what she did was un-Christian, but is speechless when Philomena instead chooses to forgive her of her own volition.
-Philomena then asks to see her son's grave, where Martin tells her he has chosen not to publish the story.
+She then asks to see her son's grave, where Martin tells her he has chosen not to publish the story.
 Philomena tells him to publish it anyway.